onflow/flow/agendas/2024/sprint-kickoff/2024-02-16-Flow-Sprint-Kickoff.md

 - Continue updating cadence transactions / scripts for Cadence 1.0.
 - Continue Flow Reference Wallet UI updates for FlowEVM.
-- Prepare MSCOW planning to ensure we meet our commited release timelines.
+- MSCOW planning to ensure we meet our commited release timeline for Flow Reference Wallet.
 - Continue conversations with targeted partners for FlowEVM launch.

 **On Hold**